-Staff discussed their training needs at annual appraisals.
+Staff discussed their training needs at annual appraisals and one to one meetings.
 They also discussed learning needs, general wellbeing and aims for future professional development.
 We saw evidence of completed appraisals and personal development plans where appropriate in the staff folders.